BinaryMoon/wp-toolbelt/README.md

 ## Speed?

-Yep - it's super quick.
+I want it to be fast.
+I want to be able to enable any of the features and not have my Google Pagespeed score drop.
 To be fast it:

 * Doesn't use jQuery or any other javascript framework.
 All javascript is vanilla js, and minified.
 * Minifies all assets (JS and CSS)